Emon Chowdhury

-Mustafizur Rahman Chowdhury Emon (known as Emon Chowdhury) is a Bangladeshi musician best known as working outside of the rock band Chirkutt.
+Mustafizur Rahman Chowdhury Emon (born 19 July 1990), known as Emon Chowdhury, is a Bangladeshi musician best known as working outside of the rock band Chirkutt.
 He won Bangladesh National Film Award for Best Music Director for his work in the film Maya: The Lost Mother.

 Background

 Emon Chowdhury's father Matiur Rahman Chowdhury was the principal of Nazrul Academy in Narshingdi.